relai-ai/Continual-Learning-Terminal-Bench/README.md

 ## Notes on interpreting these artifacts

 - GEPA's Phase 1/Phase 2 prompts contain task-specific hardcoded fixes (exact file paths, error strings, and expected outputs tied to particular Terminal-Bench 2.0 tasks).
-This is intentionally left visible: it is the direct evidence behind the paper's finding that GEPA's gains were driven by overfitting to the Phase 1 task set rather than by general improvements.
+It is the direct evidence behind the paper's finding that GEPA's gains were driven by overfitting to the Phase 1 task set rather than by general improvements.
 - RELAI-VCL's harness code includes some keyword-based task-type detection (distinguishing, for example, code-editing tasks from operational/service tasks); a few of those keywords happen to